 These are the general guidelines - your child is an individual and the decision as to when to undergo Coblation to the inferior turbinates is based on your child's individual circumstances, your choice and Dr Singh's recommendation.

 Where is the operation performed?

-In the interests of your child's safety, Dr Singh performs children's procedures at Westmead Private Hospital and Hospital for Specialist Surgery.
-Westmead Private Hospital is one of Australia's leading private hospitals.
+In the interests of your child's safety, Dr Singh performs children's procedures at Lakeview Private Hospital and Westmead Private Hospital.
+Lakeview Private Hospital is the first and only full-size hospital built and run entirely by specialist doctors, for the benefit of patients.
+Westmead Private Hospital is also one of Australia's leading private hospitals.
 It is part of the Westmead healthcare campus, the largest Hospital complex in the Southern Hemisphere.
 Westmead Private Hospital is also affiliated with the University of Sydney Faculty of Medicine, Australia's oldest and largest Medical School.

 Are there any alternatives to surgery?